-2 In this document we use the terminology of the United Nations to better encompass all the dimensions of Sustainable Development.
+In this document we use the terminology of the United Nations to better encompass all the dimensions of Sustainable Development.

-Within development objectives and actions taken by one actor (e.g. the development policy of the European Union, or one of its Member States, the international action of one local or regional government).
+Horizontal: This is the traditional conception of PCSD: coherence within development objectives and actions taken by one actor (e.g. the development policy of the European Union, or one of its Member States, the international action of one local or regional government).
 However, the traditional conception in Europe fails to address PCSD within internal policies, which also have a significant impact on global challenges and trends.
 Food policy, procurement, consumption and recycling, transport, agriculture, energy, fisheries, education, etc. all have impacts on greenhouse gas emissions, deforestation, imports/exports, which in turn, impact global sustainable development (European Commission DG ENVI, 2013).
 For instance, the Europe 2020 strategy does not address the international impacts of the flagship initiatives, nor does it comprehensively address the whole set of SDGs (Niestroy, 2016).